Masters in Interior Design: Degree Program Overviews

-According to the U.S. Bureau of Labor Statistics (BLS), interior designer jobs are expected to grow 19% during 2008-2018 (www.bls.gov).
-Keeping the demand for interior designers high is the want for well-designed kitchens, baths and outdoor living areas.
-However, because the interior design field is a popular occupation, competition is expected to be fierce.
+According to the U.S. Bureau of Labor Statistics (BLS), interior designer jobs are expected to grow by 4% between 2014 and 2024 (www.bls.gov).
+This job outlook is slower than average compared to other professions.
+Because the interior design field is a popular occupation, competition is also expected to be fierce.

 Those professionals with significant expertise in eco-friendly design ideas have an edge on their competitors as more people become conscious of their environmental impact.
-In May 2010, interior designers earned an annual mean income of $52,100, reported the BLS.
+In May 2015, interior designers earned an annual median salary of $48,840.

 Certification and Continuing Education Information

 Interior designers are required to obtain licensure in some states.
 The National Council for Interior Design Qualification governs the exam, which only covers public safety issues (www.ncidq.org).
-Eligible candidates have at least six years of postsecondary education and professional experience and must pursue continuing education to maintain the licensure.
+Eligible candidates have at least six years of post-secondary education and professional experience and must pursue continuing education to maintain the license.